bharat1704/app-deployment-ansible/README.md

 ## Steps to Set Up Nginx for Static Hosting

 ### 1️⃣ Install Nginx
-To install Nginx on a Debian-based system:
+To install Nginx on a Linux system:
 ```yaml
 - name: Install Nginx
   apt: